 There are a lot of companies and individuals out there offering avalanche course instruction.
 How do you decide if you are getting someone who knows what they are doing?
 We urge you to consider the following when selecting a course:

 Training: Ask your instructor what level of training he or she has.
 All SMC avalanche instructors are trained by the American Institute for Avalanche Research and Education (AIARE) and hold AIARE level III certifications.
-We are also members of the American Avalanche Association and support both these organizations’ efforts to improve and standardize avalanche awareness instruction.
+We are also members of the American Avalanche Association (AAA) and support both these organizations’ efforts to improve and standardize avalanche awareness instruction.

 Ratios: How many people are in the course?
-We keep our ratios low, especially in the field where one instructor to eight participants is our goal for the Level I course and lower for the Level II, so you can get the personalized attention that will help you practice and learn the most effectively.
+We keep our ratios low, especially in the field where one instructor to six participants is our goal for the Level I course and lower for the Level II, so you can get the personalized attention that will help you practice and learn the most effectively.

 What is AIARE?

-Get more information at the AIARE Website. http://www.avtraining.org/
+Get more information at the AIARE Website: http://www.avtraining.org/